-19. The most recent HealthStats NSW data available at the time of the Authority's decision indicates that Fairfield LGA recorded slightly higher level of alcohol-attributable deaths for the period 2018/2019, and a lower than average level of alcohol-attributable hospitalisations for the period 2018-2020.
+19. The most recent HealthStats NSW data available at the time of the Authority's decision indicates that Bayside LGA recorded a lower than average level of alcohol-attributable deaths for the period 2017-2019, and a lower than average level of alcohol-attributable hospitalisations for the period 2017-2018.